vishwakarma-31/trading_bot/docs/setup_deployment_guide.md

 ---

-This concludes the setup and deployment guide for the GoQuant Trading Bot.
+This concludes the setup and deployment guide for the Generic Trading Bot.
 For usage instructions, refer to the [Telegram Bot User Guide](telegram_bot_user_guide.md).